datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/nginx/README.md

 limit_req zone=<server-name>_req_per_ip burst=<number-of-burst-requests-allowed> nodelay;
 ```

-# Note
+# To Do

-  * Don't use nginx 1.19 (mainline) experimental features as it might contain bugs.
+1. Do nginx proxy for  rabbitmq management UI.